awsdocs/aws-cdk-guide/doc_source/best-practices.md

 ### Model your app through constructs, not stacks<a name="best-practices-constructs-model"></a>

-When breaking down your application into units, represent each unit as a descendant of [https://docs.aws.amazon.com/cdk/api/latest/docs/constructs.Construct.html](https://docs.aws.amazon.com/cdk/api/latest/docs/constructs.Construct.html) and not of [https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_core.Stack.html](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_core.Stack.html)\.
+When breaking down your application into logical units, represent each unit as a descendant of [https://docs.aws.amazon.com/cdk/api/latest/docs/constructs.Construct.html](https://docs.aws.amazon.com/cdk/api/latest/docs/constructs.Construct.html) and not of [https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_core.Stack.html](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_core.Stack.html)\.
 Stacks are a unit of deployment, and so tend to be oriented to specific applications\.
 By using constructs instead of stacks, you give yourself and your users the flexibility to build stacks in the way that makes the most sense for each deployment scenario\.
-For example, you could compose multiple constructs into a `DevStack` with some configuration for development environments and then have a different composition for production\.
+For example, you could compose multiple constructs into a `DevStack` with some configuration for development environments and then have a different composition for your `ProdStack`\.

 ### Configure with properties and methods, not environment variables<a name="best-practices-constructs-config"></a>

 Environment variable lookups inside constructs and stacks are a common anti\-pattern\.
 Both constructs and stacks should accept a properties object to allow for full configurability completely in code\.
 To do otherwise is to introduce a dependency on the machine that the code will run on, which becomes another bit of configuration information you have to keep track of and manage\.

 In general, environment variable lookups should be limited to the top level of an AWS CDK app, and should be used to pass in information needed for running in a development environment; see [Environments](environments.md)\.